-The selected node intervals guided by the regression tree analysis are shown as gridlines in Fig. 6. with the selected interval boundaries guided by the regression tree analysis.
+The selected node intervals guided by the regression tree analysis are shown as gridlines in Figure 6.
 Most of the KE nodes were discretized into 5 intervals, which was considered sufficient for capturing the KERs.
-The stressor node (UVB) and the MIE node (ROS production) were given a higher resolution (8 and 6 intervals, respectively), to better capture changes in the start of the AOP.
-The AO node was discretized into 5 equidistant intervals, for easier interpretation of the outcome.
+The stressor node (UVB) and the MIE node (ROS production) were given a higher resolution (8 and 6 intervals, respectively) to better capture changes at the start of the AOP.
+The AO node was discretized into 5 equidistant intervals for easier interpretation of the outcome.